anujkkheria/draganddropworkflow/README.md

 step 2 : Press ctrl and click on the link to open the web application

-# Tasks Structure and approach
+# Tasks structure and approach

 Since mulitiple flows have to be created and multiple users to be handled using local storage the flow for the process is planned as following